 Regenerco Renewable Energy Ltd was formed in 2010 in partnership with Industrial Solar.
 It provides small businesses and councils access to free rooftop solar installations providing them with sustainable source of power, and providing the Albion funds with a longterm, inflation protected source of income

 Albion Ventures has invested and committed to invest up to £3.5 million in growth capital to enable Relayware to expand and continue to develop its market leading indirect channel collaboration solution.

 “We are delighted to partner with such an experienced software investor as Albion.
 The Albion team bring real depth of understanding of our target markets and the application of our technology and we believe their strategic support will help us achieve our ambitious growth plans.”

-Albion Community Power is once again working with Green Highland Renewables on a hydro project on the River Arkaig, Achnacarry, Spean Bridge, Scotland.
+Albion Community Power has built a hydro project on the River Arkaig, Achnacarry, Spean Bridge, Scotland.